 “develop and enhance programs in higher education for care and education professionals.
 Institutions of higher education…should review and revise the requirements and contents of programs for students pursuing qualification to practice as care and education professionals working with children from birth through age 8.
 Institutions of higher education should work with local practice communities to contribute a practice-based perspective to the design of higher education programs; to facilitate cross-institutional relationships that bolster the quality, availability, and accessibility of programs; and to facilitate the identification of appropriate and diverse field placements capable of contributing to the training of students.”

-View Institutions of Higher Education that Offer Early Childhood Education in a spread sheet.
+View Institutions of Higher Education that Offer Early Childhood Education Degrees in a spreadsheet.

 Current Status in Minnesota:

 Faculty and staff in early childhood higher education are working hard to address the known issues and make improvements but there remains work to do to get Minnesota to a unified, statewide higher education system.